ycpcs/cs201-fall2017/assign/assign06.md

 =============================
 The **createIterCountMap()** method accepts a reference to the **iterCounts** array and returns a reference to the **iterCountMap** that it creates from the **iterCounts** array contents.
 The **iterCountMap** correlates each distinct **iterCount** with the number of times it occurs in the **iterCounts** array.

-The method must iterates through the *iterCounts** array, and it will either encounter a new entry (and initialize the occurrence count for that entry) or update the occurrence count for an existing entry.
+The method must iterates through the **iterCounts** array, and it will either encounter a new entry (and initialize the occurrence count for that entry) or update the occurrence count for an existing entry.
 When iteration is complete, the method should return a reference to the newly populated map.

 Creating the iterSpectrumMap
 ==============================
 The **createIterSpectrumMap() method accepts a reference to the **iterCounts** array and returns a reference to the **iterSpectrumMap** that it creates from the **iterCountMap** contents.
-The **iterSpectrumMap** correlates each distinct **iterCount** with its location in the color spectrum that **createIterColorMap** will create.
+The **iterSpectrumMap** correlates each distinct **iterCount** with its location in the color spectrum.  **createIterColorMap** will then assign a distinct color to each **iterCount** based on the contents of **iterSpectrumMap**.

 The method must iterate through the keys of the **iterCountMap**, in ascending order, and accumulate the location of each **iterCount** from the beginning of the color spectrum.
 The occurrence count for each **iterCountMap** key determines the width of the spectrum band that the **iterCount** occupies.
-The sum of the prior occurences counts (widths) determines the location of the leading edge of the next **iterCount* spectrum band.
+The sum of the prior occurence counts (widths or spectrum bands) determines the location of the leading edge of the next **iterCount* spectrum band.
 Each **iterCount** is then centered in its spectrum band:

        centered location = leading edge location + (width / 2) + 1

 The above result is then stored as the value in the **iterSpectrumMap** with its respective **iterCount** key.

-At the end of iteration, the width of the entire spectrum (the sum of all the values in the **iterSpectrumMap** is stored in the class field **maxLocation**.
+At the end of iteration, the width of the entire spectrum (the sum of all the values in the **iterSpectrumMap**) is stored in the class field **maxLocation**.
 The method then returns a reference to the newly populated map.

 Creating the iterColorMap
 ===========================
+The **createIterColorMap() method accepts a reference to the **iterCounts** array and returns a reference to the **iterColorMap** that it creates from the **iterSpectrumMap** contents.
+The **iterColorMap** correlates each distinct iterCount with its corresponding RGB color value.

+The method must iterate through the **iterSpectrumMap** to get the spectrum location for each distinct **iterCount**  The spectrum location is then used to determine the red, green, and blue color components for that **iterCount**.
+Each **iterCount** key and its respective color value are then stored in the *iterColorMap**.
+The **getColor()** method then returns the color associated with each **iterCount** by looking up the color in the **iterColorMap**.

+The calculations for the red, green, and blue color components for each **iterCount** use its relative spectrum location:

+        relative spectrum location = spectrum location / maxLocation

+combined with the **sine** and **cosine** trig functions to generate smooth transitions between the composite RGB spectrum colors.
+The color component calculations are:

+        red = sin(spectrum location / maxLocation * PI/2) * 255

+		green = sin(spectrum locatoin / maxLocation * PI) * 255

+		blue = cos(spectrum location / maxLocation * PI/2) * 255

+The color value is then created from:

+        color = new Color(red, green, blue)

+and is assigned to the **iterColorMap** with its respective ** iterCount** key.

 JUnit Test Cases
 ===========